-This rate of change is one of the critical challenges in the industry for IT skills.
-As a direct impact and perhaps the most significant upshot of all these pandemic-digitisation relationships, however, is the exposure of the IT skills gap within businesses.
-IT teams have struggled to keep up with the new relevant technologies, and the UK’s education system isn’t generating enough staff with the right skill sets quick enough.
+For the IT sector, the rate of change is one of the most critical it faces.
+IT teams have struggled to keep up with the new relevant technologies, and the UK’s education system isn’t generating enough staff with the right skill sets quickly enough.
 And as found by the Open University, UK businesses (56%) state this growing skills gap has already affected their business negatively.

-Those day jobs, after all, are likely to have ramped up in volume and pace, too.
-Dealing with raised tickets and issues as entire companies get forced into unfamiliar digital territory, are almost a full-time job on their own.
+Those day jobs, after all, are likely to have ramped up in volume and pace, with the switch to hybrid working over the past couple of years.
+Dealing with raised tickets and issues as entire companies get forced into unfamiliar digital territory, is almost a full-time job on their own.

-As organisations try to adapt and settle towards the end of this bizarre year, the evidence is clear – IT needs help.
+As organisations try to adapt, the evidence is clear – IT needs help.
 We must explore, now, what the overriding pressure points are, how to plug the resultant gaps, and what the future of IT is likely to look like.

 Overstretched and underprepared

-The skills gap isn’t complex to comprehend; organisations are understaffed to deal with the demands they are faced with.
-Moreover, they often don’t have the time to allocate to train staff and keep up to date with all the new tech, on top of looking for new employees to remedy the situation with permanent manpower.
+The skills gap isn’t complex to comprehend; organisations are understaffed to deal with the demands they are facing.
+Moreover, they often do not have the time to allocate to train staff and keep up to date with all the new tech, on top of looking for new employees to remedy the situation with a permanent workforce.

-The pandemic has exposed a lack of expertise in the market and the need to adapt, and quickly.
-Compounding the rapid evolution of various digital platforms, and their increased adoption, there is also the need to consider changes to markets, sectors, consumer habits, client demands, budget limitations and customer relationships.
+Compounding the rapid evolution of various digital platforms, and their increased adoption, there is also the need to consider changes to markets, sectors, consumer habits, client demands, budget limitations, and customer relationships.

 It’s understandable why an existing cohort of IT professionals within an organisation would struggle to keep up with everything, on top of their traditional day-to-day duties.
 To expect a new full-time employee to hit the ground running across all of those considerations, as well, is a stretch too far.